AKASI1/Book-Store/README.md

 ## Getting Started

-This project require some prequesites and dependenscies to be installed, you can find the instructions below
+This project require some dependenscies to be installed, you can find the instructions below

 > To get a local copy, follow these simple steps :